preface-ai/coding-guideline-tips-and-others/guidelines/backend-coding-standard/folder_structure/serializer/no_bussiness_logic_in_serializer.md

 ```

 # Reason
-- Serializers should only be responsible for views, i.e.: how data is returned / displayed for FE.
+- Serializers should only be responsible for views, i.e.: how data is returned / displayed for FE, not for bussiness / logic.
+- TODO: add more reason here